Note: The links below will

 the International Space Station in a brief change of command ceremony

 onboard the station.
-The crew's - Shepherd, Pilot Yuri
+The Expedition One crew's - Shepherd, Pilot Yuri

 Gidzenko and Flight Engineer Sergei Krikalev - tour of duty onboard the